MobilityHackLisbon/Find-Your-Team/.github/ISSUE_TEMPLATE/Profile.md

 ---

+_If you feel like starting with a short intro or motto, add it here._

 # Who I am
 Who are you, what do you spend your time with and what are you passionate about?
 What are your goals for MobilityHackLisbon.io?